-(A) The board, in its discretion, and otherwise subject to the provisions of Chapter 4751. of the Revised Code and Chapter 4751-1 of the Administrative Code, may license, without general examination, a nursing home administrator if the administrator has a valid license issued by the proper authorities of any other state or political subdivision of the United States, upon payment of the required fee as provided in rule 4751-1-16 of the Administrative Code, provided:
+(A) The board, in its discretion, and otherwise subject to the provisions of Chapter 4751. of the Revised Code and this chapter, may license, without general examination, a nursing home administrator if the administrator has a valid license issued by the proper authorities of any other state or political subdivision of the United States, upon payment of the required fee as provided in rule 4751-1-16 of the Administrative Code, provided:

 (1) That such other state or subdivision of the United States maintained a system and standard of qualifications and examinations for a nursing home administrator license, which were substantially equivalent to those required in the state of Ohio; and

 (2) That such applicant is familiar with Ohio's laws and rules relative to the licensure of the facility and to the licensure of the administrator and has successfully passed the board's examination on Ohio laws and rules each time that re-licensure is required; and

 (3) That such applicant holds a valid license which has not been revoked in any state within three years of the time of application for licensure; and